Anabolic steroid use is a controversial and sensitive subject.

 Possession of or using steroids for performance enhancement is illegal, yet many professional athletes still use them and often claim the only problem is anabolic steroid misuse, not the use in general.

-Being a fitness trainer for over a decade, people have frequently asked me: are steroids bad for you?
+Being a fitness trainer and a professional athlete, people have frequently asked me, Are steroids bad for you?

 My findings only solidified my long-standing stance, so let’s dive in.

 - Steroids, particularly anabolic steroids, are controversial due to their potential for misuse and serious side effects, despite some medical benefits.

 - Steroid misuse can lead to a range of health issues, including hormonal imbalances, reproductive problems, and psychological effects.

 - The National Institute on Drug Abuse reports that up to 30% of steroid users develop a dependency syndrome, and about 25% experience major psychiatric disorders.

 - From my professional experience, I advocate for natural alternatives to steroids, like natural testosterone boosters and bulking stacks, for safer muscle building.

 Why Are Steroids Bad for You?

 Steroids are generally considered bad for you because many of them can lead to adverse side effects and be easily misused.